 in the media including on national television and radio

 on the Number 10 website - which reached more than 300,000 signatures

-- Responding to government consultations - For example you can download The Wildlife Trusts' response to the DEFRA consultation on draft strategy to manage bTB in Britain at the bottom of this page.
+- Responding to government consultations - you can download The Wildlife Trusts' response to the DEFRA consultation on a draft strategy to manage bTB in Britain at the bottom of this page.